 Duration can provide guidance, but not certainty.

-Under normal circumstances, portfolios' effective durations would have provided guidance about how those funds would respond to Treasury market shifts.
-Funds in both categories have occupied a wide range of duration territory, but nothing about the dispersion of their durations would have suggested such an extremely broad span of returns.
+Under normal circumstances, most high-quality bond portfolios' effective durations would have provided guidance about how those funds would respond to Treasury market shifts.
+Funds in both categories have occupied a wide range of duration territory, but not enough to explain such a broad dispersion of returns.
 And if that weren't odd enough, a nearly inverse phenomenon occurred as the market snapped back from the financial crisis in 2009.

-Instead of estimating how much a bond will gain or lose based on changes in Treasury yields, spread duration describes how much a bond's price will move if there's a change in the gap between its yield and that of a comparable Treasury.
-Spreads on the Barclays Capital Investment Grade Corporate Bond Index widened to more than 640 basis points in December 2008, from around only 100 in February 2007.
-If you were looking at a corporate bond with five years of spread duration, for example, that might not seem especially long.
-If the company hit a rough patch during normal times and its yield spread over Treasuries widened by 300 basis points (or 3%), the bond would be expected to lose 15%.
-Assume the kind of spread widening experienced during the financial crisis, though, and the bond would have lost nearly twice that.
+Instead of estimating how much a bond will gain or lose based on changes in Treasury yields, spread duration describes how much a bond's price is expected to move if there's a change in the gap between its yield and that of a comparable Treasury.
+If you were looking at a corporate bond with five years of spread duration, for example, that might not seem especially long given how we tend to view standard effective (or interest-rate) duration figures.
+If the company hit a particularly rough patch during otherwise normal times and its yield spread over Treasuries widened by 300 basis points (or 3%), the bond would be expected to lose 15%.
+Spreads on the overall Bloomberg Barclays Capital Investment Grade Corporate Bond Index widened to more than 640 basis points in December 2008, though, from around only 100 in February 2007.
+Assume that kind of spread widening—that is, in the neighborhood of 550 basis points—and the bond would have lost nearly twice that.

-Regardless of what you're measuring, though, it's important to be mindful that duration, like almost any other measure, comes with some caveats.
+Regardless of what you're measuring, though, it's important to be mindful that duration, like almost any other measure, comes with important caveats.

 1. Duration is an estimate.
-It's designed to help you understand how much a bond's price will rise or fall given a sudden change in market yields.
+It's designed to help you gauge how much a bond's price is likely to rise or fall given a sudden change in market yields.
 Even under relatively "normal" conditions, though, a bond's price may not move exactly as its duration predicts.

-3. Read the fine print.
+4. Read the fine print.
 To understand your bond fund better, dig into its most recent portfolio report and try to figure out what it holds (or ask your financial advisor to do it for you).
-If you find things that you don't recognize, like interest-only mortgage CMOs or inverse-IOs, for example, look for a clear explanation in your fund's reports or pick up the phone and call the fund company.
-Given how volatile those complex derivatives can be if short-term rates and/or prepayments shift notably, you'll want to make sure you're comfortable with what you own.
+If you find things that you don't recognize, such interest-only mortgage CMOs or inverse-IOs, for example, look for a clear explanation in your fund's reports about how and why the fund is using them, or pick up the phone and call your fund company.
+We see them pop up in small amounts from time to time.
+But given how volatile those complex securities can be if short-term rates and/or prepayments shift notably, you'll want to make sure you're comfortable with your fund’s reasoning and risk controls, especially if they appear in concentrations of more than a few percentage points.

-In short, duration--or interest-rate duration--can be a useful indicator for estimating the interest-rate risk of bonds that closely track the Treasury market.
-Any time you deviate from owning Treasuries, you get paid more yield and perhaps get a better longer-term total return (perhaps).
+In short, duration—or interest-rate duration—can be a useful indicator for estimating the interest-rate risk of bonds that closely track the Treasury market.
+Any time you deviate from owning Treasuries, you usually get paid more yield and perhaps get a better longer-term total return (perhaps).
 But you assume more and different risks, and tracking them all becomes more complicated.
-It therefore makes sense to use duration with some caution--and to make the effort to know what's in a fund's portfolio, rather than relying on duration or any other single number or grade when evaluating its suitability for your portfolio.
+It therefore makes sense to use duration with some caution—and to make the effort to know what's in a fund's portfolio, rather than relying on duration or any other single number or grade when evaluating its suitability for your portfolio.